 Adapting to mobility

 Another important use case is ‘not being hit by a bus while using this’.
-How might MR interfaces adapt to us walking around, dealing with distractions and alerts, and what might this mean for storytelling?
+How might spatial interfaces adapt to us walking around, dealing with distractions and alerts, and what might this mean for journalism?

 Finding the design patterns